 You can opt for a small side table, a coffee table or something larger depending on what type of space you want to create.
 Consider the bug situation in your area.
 I knew we wouldn’t dine outside, but we would use the space for having a drink.

 If you have electricity lighting can add some much needed charm to a space.
 String lights can add such a festive feel to your outdoor space.
 I bought these outdoor lights.
-It was 48 feet for only $35.
 They came packaged very nicely.
 We just stapled them into our brick to secure them.

 If you don’t have electricity, don’t distress.
 Lanterns bring just as much warmth and charm.
 You can even add LED candles to them.

 Rugs are the easiest way to define spaces.
 There have been SOOO many amazing outdoor rugs that have come on the market in the last few years.
 You can get one for less than $100 and they can be cleaned with a hose.